Skydax-IT/stl_comparator/README.md

 Python 3.x.

 ## Installation
-Clone the project to your local machine
+- Clone the project to your local machine
-Open a terminal and navigate to the project directory Install required libraries with the command pip install -r requirements.txt if possible
+- Open a terminal and navigate to the project directory
+- Install required libraries with the command pip install -r requirements.txt

 ## Get started
 Run main.py modified with a customized folder path for the STL file comparison.